A path we need for the #openweb

 There are piles of shit from this mess.

-The future grows from what we choose to cultivate today
+Our future grows from what we cultivate today

-The #web03 noise were #dotcons in disguise, wearing the clothes of decentralization while perpetuating the same extractive models.
+Looking back now, we can see that the #web03 noise were #dotcons in disguise, wearing the clothes of decentralization while perpetuating the same extractive models.
 They took the language of progress, twisted it, and fed it back to us as an illusion.
 All the projects that claimed to be building a better future ended up accelerating the same closed, greed-driven dynamics.
-It’s not innovation; it’s the #deathcult hiding behind #PR smoke and mirrors.
+It’s not innovation; it’s the #deathcult hiding behind #geekproblem #PR smoke and mirrors.

-This is the foundation of today’s issues, our current leaders and gatekeepers were shaped by the detritus of the last 20 years of digital decay.
-But the tide is always turning.
-Change is happening whether we like it or not, and the only real choice is whether we steer that change to the right or the left.
+This is the foundation that today’s issues stand on, our current leaders and gatekeepers are shaped by the these foundations of the last 20 years of digital decay.
+But the tide is always turning, change is happening whether we like it or not, and the only real choice is whether we steer that change to the right or the left.
 The centre is an illusion, crumbling as we speak.

 The way out isn’t through another cycle of empty promises.
 It’s through composting.
 Use the #4opens as your guide: open data, open source, open standards, and open processes.
 Strip away the illusions and turn the rot into fertile ground for real alternatives.
 Support projects like the #OMN, which are built from the ground up with community, trust, and collective empowerment at their core.

-Our current pushing of emptiness as an escape from the current mess helps no one.
-Instead, we need to carefully navigate toward meaningful outcomes.
+The people current pushing emptiness as an escape from the current mess help no one.
+Instead, we need to, with care, navigate meaningful outcomes.
 The centre was never the centre — it was always a holding pattern for the status quo.
 It’s time to break free.
 Pick up a spade, clear the ground, and start composting.
-The future grows from what we choose to cultivate today.
+The future grows from what we choose to cultivate.

 #Fashionistas in Activism: How Buzzword Chasing Undermines Real Change